dataGuyJosh/austracTopicModelling/README.md

 - TF-IDF i.e. removal of terms used frequently throughout the corpus

 # Modelling Techniques
+- find best hyper-parameters (if relevant) using grid search
 - LDA
   - conventional industry standard
   - scales well with corpus size